 Key Market Stats:

-- Rents in Savannah increased by 3% last year on average, according to RENTCafé.
+- Rents in the Savannah metropolitan area have increased by 4% on average year-over-year.

-- 43% of the households in Savannah rent rather than own.
+- 43% of the housing units in Savannah are occupied by renters.

-- Most affordable neighborhoods for renters in Savannah are near the Savannah International Airport, SPA Industrial Park, and Hudson Hill–Bayview where rents range between $785 and $798 per month.
+- Most affordable neighborhoods for renters in Savannah are near the Savannah International Airport, SPA Industrial Park, and Hudson Hill–Bayview where rents are less than $800 per month.

 Historic Price Changes & Housing Affordability